| |

 Browne/Trad)

-learned from Bedford whistle player Kathleen Conneely and the second
+I learned from Bedford whistle player Kathleen Conneely and

-take place; this album is long overdue.
-From my first hearing Josephine's
+might take place; this album is long overdue.
+From my first

-spaces and delicate little pauses, whimsical, as Shane Holden said
+of spaces and delicate little pauses, whimsical, as Shane Holden

-only when the tune demands it.
-She lets every tune speak for itself,
+but only when the tune demands it.
+She lets every tune speak

-with it's own particular voice and style.
-She is never the same
+for itself, with it's own particular voice and style.
+She is

-but yet a distinct style of her own, not an imitator, though she
+never the same but yet a distinct style of her own, not an imitator,

 Considering that I'm writing these notes with only an 'unfinished

-will the real thing be like?
-The recording is full of strange and
+what will the real thing be like?
+The recording is full of strange

-quirky tunes from slow airs to waltzes, marches, reels, jigs, hornpipes
+and quirky tunes from slow airs to waltzes, marches, reels,

-the best and you'll get it.
-I have favourite tracks but I've decided
+expect the best and you'll get it.
+I have favourite tracks but

-of today will be forgotten, this will more than stand the test of
+records of today will be forgotten, this will more than stand

 Sean Tyrrell